-As part of the commercial launch for IMVEXXY® during the third quarter of 2018, we introduced a co-pay assistance program where enrolled patients do not pay more than \$35 for up to 12 IMVEXXY® prescription fills.
-This allows patients to access the product at a reasonable cost regardless of insurance coverage.
+As part of commercial launches for our FDA-approved prescription products, we introduced a co-pay assistance program for eligible enrolled patients whose out of pocket costs are reduced to a more affordable price.
+This allows patients to access the product at a reasonable cost and is in line with our responsible pricing approach.
 We reimburse pharmacies for this discount through third-party vendors.
-We consider these payments as consideration paid to the customer and reflect such payments as a reduction of the transaction price as we do not receive a distinct good or service related to these payments.
+We consider certain payments as consideration paid to the customer and reflect such payments as a reduction of the transaction price as we do not receive a distinct good or service related to these payments.
 The variable consideration is estimated based on contract prices, the estimated percentage of patients that will utilize the copay assistance, the average assistance paid, the estimated levels of inventory in the distribution channel and the current level of prescriptions covered by patients' insurance.
-Payers may change coverage levels for IMVEXXY® positively or negatively, at any time up to the time that we have formally contracted coverage with the payer.
-As such, the net transaction price of IMVEXXY® is susceptible to such changes in coverage levels, which are outside the influence of the Company.
-As a result, we constrain revenue recognized for IMVEXXY® to an amount that will not result in a significant revenue reversal in future periods.
-Our ability to estimate the net transaction price for IMVEXXY® is constrained by our estimates of the amount to be paid for the co-pay assistance program for IMVEXXY® which is directly related to the level of prescriptions paid for by insurance.
+Payers may change coverage levels for our prescription products positively or negatively, at any time up to the time that we have formally contracted coverage with the payer.
+As such, the net transaction price of our prescription products is susceptible to such changes in coverage levels, which are outside the influence of the Company.
+As a result, we constrain variable consideration for our prescription products to an amount that will not result in a significant revenue reversal in future periods.
+Our ability to estimate the net transaction price for our prescription products is constrained by our estimates of the amount to be paid for the co-pay assistance program which is directly related to the level of prescriptions paid for by insurance.
 As such, we record an accrual to reduce gross sales for the estimated co-pay and other patient assistance based on currently available third-party data and our internal analyses.
-We re-evaluate any constraint each reporting period.
+We re-evaluate variable consideration each reporting period.